PSM Courses and Textbooks

 Course Catalog Descriptions

-EE 485 Electric Energy Distribution Systems (3 credits) Fundamentals of distribution systems engineering, distribution system modeling and analysis, distribution load flow analysis, voltage regulation, recent advances in distribution automation.
+Fundamentals of distribution systems engineering, distribution system modeling and analysis, distribution load flow analysis, voltage regulation, recent advances in distribution automation.

-EE 486 Power Electronics (3 credits) Analysis and modeling of power electronics-based converters, steady state operation, converter topologies, non-ideal effects; power supplies; applications.
+Analysis and modeling of power electronics-based converters, steady state operation, converter topologies, non-ideal effects; power supplies; applications.

-EE 491 Performance of Power Systems (3 credits) Static and dynamic behavior of power systems, powerflow, and economic considerations.
+Static and dynamic behavior of power systems, powerflow, and economic considerations.

-492 Renewable Energy Sources 3 Course Prerequisite: E E 361 or equivalent with a C or equivalent.
+Course Prerequisite: E E 361 or equivalent with a C or equivalent.
 Design of electrical generation plants using wind, solar and other renewable energy sources including technical, environmental and economic aspects.

-EE 493 Protection of Power Systems I (3 credits) Analysis and equipment fundamentals of power system protection; symmetrical components, fault calculations; fuses; and relays including burden calculations
+Analysis and equipment fundamentals of power system protection; symmetrical components, fault calculations; fuses; and relays including burden calculations

-EE 522 High Voltage Engineering (3 credits) High voltage engineering concepts and techniques that facilitate design, research, and development of modern electric power apparatus and interconnected components.
+High voltage engineering concepts and techniques that facilitate design, research, and development of modern electric power apparatus and interconnected components.

-EE 526 High Voltage Overhead Transmission Lines (3 credits) Electrical analysis, performance, and design of high voltage transmission lines; power capacity, electromagnetic environment, electromagnetic compatibility, measurements, grounding.
+Electrical analysis, performance, and design of high voltage transmission lines; power capacity, electromagnetic environment, electromagnetic compatibility, measurements, grounding.

 Notes: